ncatlab/nlab-content/pages/3/8/5/0/583/content.md

 while its "dual image" (the right adjoint to pullback) can be defined as
 $$\{b\in B | (\forall a \in A)(f(a)=b \Rightarrow a\in R)\}.$$

-Of course, in not all finitely complete categories $C$ do all these operations on subobjects exist.
-Moreover, in order for the relationship with logic to be well-behaved, any of these operations we make use of must be *[[pullback stability|stable]] under* (preserved by) pullbacks.
+Of course, not in all finitely complete categories $C$ do all these operations on subobjects exist.
+Moreover, in order for the relationship with logic to be well-behaved, any of the operations we make use of must be *[[pullback stability|stable]] under* (preserved by) pullbacks.
 (Pullbacks of subobjects correspond to "innocuous" logical operations such as adding extra unused variables, duplicating variables, and so on, so they should definitely not affect the meaning of the logical connectives.
 However, in [[linear logic]] such operations become less innocuous.)

 In any category with finite limits, the posets $Sub(A)$ always have finite intersections (given by pullback), including a top element (given by $A$ itself).
 Thus in any such category, we can interpret logical theories that use only the connectives $\wedge$ and $\top$.
 This includes both the theories of groups and posets considered above.
 In a [[regular category]], the existence of pullback-stable [[image]]s implies that the [[base change]] functor $f^*:Sub(B)\to Sub(A)$ along any map $f:A\to B$ has a left adjoint, usually written $\exists_f$, and that these adjoints "commute with pullbacks" in an appropriate sense (given by the [[Beck-Chevalley condition]].
 Thus, in a regular category we can interpret any theory in so-called _[[regular logic]]_, which uses only $\wedge$, $\top$, and $\exists$.

-Actually, some instances of $\exists$ can be interpreted in any category with finite limits: if $f$ is itself a monomorphism, then $f^*$ always has a left adjoint simply given by composition with $f$.
+Actually, some instances of $\exists$ can be interpreted in any category with finite limits: if $f$ is itself a monomorphism, then $f^*$ always has a left adjoint, given simply by composition with $f$.
 On the logical side, this means that we can interpret "provably unique existence" in any category with finite limits.
 Logic with $\wedge$, $\top$, and "provably unique existence" is called _cartesian logic_ or _finite-limit logic_.

 A [[coherent category]] is basically defined to be a [[regular category]] in which the subobject posets additionally have pullback-stable finite unions.
 Thus, in a coherent category we can interpret so-called _coherent logic_, which adds $\vee$ and $\bot$ to [[regular logic]].
 Likewise, in an infinitary-coherent (or "geometric") category we can interpret _geometric logic_, which adds infinitary disjunctions $\bigvee_i \varphi_i$ to coherent logic.
 Geometric logic is especially important because it is preserved by the inverse image parts of [[geometric morphism]]s, and because any geometric theory has a [[classifying topos]].